offthedial/site/src/pages/posts/idtga-36-dicussions.md

 ---
-title: X Rank is a mess... and last season of IDTGA??
+title: X Rank is a mess... and the last season of IDTGA??
 date: 2022-12-23
 author: DJam98
 ---